 - L.A.
 Confidential managed to make a great film out of a brilliant book, despite having to shed about half a dozen subplots, compress the action from five years down to one, and alter the ending slightly.

 - The Black Dahlia however, didn't do so well.
-James Ellroy even mocked it before it was being made.
+Ellroy even mocked it before it was being made.

 - Jackie Brown, Quentin Tarantino's adaptation of Elmore Leonard's Rum Punch